The Florence Turner Trust

 Key Considerations for Applicants

-Geographic Alignment: The strongest applications will come from organizations clearly serving Leicester City or Leicestershire County.
+Geographic Alignment: The strongest applications will come from organisations clearly serving Leicester City or Leicestershire County.
 Demonstrate your local roots and impact.

-Organization Size: Smaller local charities are explicitly preferred.
-If you are a branch of a larger national organization, emphasize your local activities, local governance, and specific impact in Leicester.
+Organisation Size: Smaller local charities are explicitly preferred.
+If you are a branch of a larger national organisation, emphasise your local activities, local governance, and specific impact in Leicester.

 Beneficiary Focus: Align your application with the trust's priority groups - children/young people, elderly people, people with disabilities, and other charitable causes in the area.